opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

   />
 );
 ```
-To retrieve the id of the selected remote data source, developers can utilize the `onSelectedDataSource` callback function.
-This function is triggered whenever there is a change in the data source selection.
-Developers can utilize the useState hook to retrieve the selected data source ID and use it to get related information and update the remaining page.
+Developers can use the `onSelectedDataSource` callback function to retrieve the selected remote data source ID.
+This function is triggered upon any change in the data source selection.
+Using the `useState` hook, developers can obtain the selected data source ID and use it to fetch related information and update the remaining page.
 ```
 const [selectedDataSources, setSelectedDataSources] = useState<string[]>([]);
 ```

-### 1.6 Step 6: Run a working example
+### Step 6: Run a working example

-Now that everything is ready, you can combine it into a working example plugin!
-First add a data source selector in app.tsx:
+With everything set up, you can combine the components into a working example plugin.
+First, add a data source selector in `app.tsx`:
 ```
  # public/components/app.tsx
   const [selectedDataSources, setSelectedDataSources] = useState<string[]>([]);